All Episodes

 Good for you.

-So I I learned a lot from that.
+So I learned a lot from that.

-That that's hence the rise of conservative talk radio.
+That's hence the rise of conservative talk radio.

-You know, the one outlet with a few of us on the Fox News channel.
+You know, the one outlet with a few of us on the Fox News channel, that's another outlet, at least where you can get some voices of conservatism.

-Other people choose the the route of the political world and you can get involved in that world.
+Other people choose the route of the political world and you can get involved in that world.

-And and maybe you start at a local level, maybe you're on a city council, maybe you're on a school board, maybe you run for a state senate or a state assembly or whatever, be a state legislator.
+Maybe you run for a state senate or a state assembly or whatever, be a state legislator.

-Maybe you become a senator, maybe become a president.
+Maybe you become a president.

 The idea is whatever you do, just do it.